openebs/openebs/k8s/openshift/byo/baremetal/containerized_openshift_readme.md

  Node Install               : complete (0:03:20)
 ```

--The install process takes approximately 10-15 minutes.
+-Installation takes approximately 10-15 minutes.

 ### Start OpenShift Container Platform
-After a successful install, use the following command to start OpenShift Container Platform.
+After successful installation, use the following command to start OpenShift Container Platform.

 ```
 systemctl restart atomic-openshift-master-api atomic-openshift-master-controllers
 ```

--Before you do anything else, log in at least one time with the default system:admin user, on the master run the following command.
+-Before you do anything more, log in at least one time with the default system:admin user and on the master run the following command.

 ```
 $ oc login -u system:admin
 ```

--Run the following command to verify that OpenShift Container Platform was installed and started successfully
+-Run the following command to verify that OpenShift Container Platform was installed and started successfully.
 ```
 $ oc get nodes
 ```